klaytn/klaytn-docs/docs/node/errors-and-troubleshooting.md

 After updating `kend.conf`, restart Klaytn node.

-## Can't start Klaytn node with `Unit not found` error as below after installing binary package.
+## Can't start Klaytn node with `Unit not found` error as below after installing binary package. <a id="can-t-start-klaytn-node-with-unit-not-found-error-as-below-after-installing-bina"></a>

 ```
 Failed to start kcnd.service: Unit not found.